Ibiza

 The book to take in your suitcase?
 L’envers et l’endroit, Albert Camus’ first work.

-The song to include in his playlist?
-La Notte by Cassius.
+The song to include in your playlist?
+Cassius’ La Notte .

 And especially where to drink your Spritz?
-A real dilemma to name only one for this island, you will have understood.
-However, we have a special affection for
+A real dilemma to name just one for this island, as you can imagine.

 If I had known, …